Are insomnia and sleep apnea related?

 The Path to a Sleep Apnea Diagnosis

-A sleep apnea diagnosis typically requires a sleep study, also known as polysomnography.
+A sleep apnea diagnosis typically requires a sleep study, known as polysomnography.
 This involves monitoring your sleep patterns, breathing, heart rate, and other physiological functions during sleep.

 Treatment Options and Managing Both Conditions

-Common treatment options for insomnia and sleep apnea include:
+Standard treatment options for insomnia and sleep apnea include:

 • Cognitive Behavioral Therapy for Insomnia (CBT-I)